-As we turn the calendar, we have a new year full of possibilities.
-Even with all these possibilities, we also know that old habits die hard—this is why listing our new year’s resolutions is a popular practice and can be very profound.
+As we turn the calendar once again, we find ourselves with a new year full of possibilities.
+But even with all these possibilities, we know that old habits die hard—this is why listing our New Year’s resolutions is a popular practice and can be very profound.
 The list either helps us to do something new that we have always wanted to try, or start doing something we have known for a while and need to pick up again.